xvalkyrie/cms/README.md

 CMS
 ===

 A new CMS.
-One day it will transform into a social CMS with alot of built in functions.
+One day it will transform into a social CMS.

 Goals
 ===